microsoft/playwright/docs/src/api/class-playwright.md

 Populates context with given storage state.
 This option can be used to initialize context with logged-in information obtained via [`method: BrowserContext.storageState`] or [`method: FetchRequest.storageState`].
-Either a path to the file with saved storage, or the value returned by one of the `storageStgate` methods.
+Either a path to the file with saved storage, or the value returned by one of [`method: BrowserContext.storageState`] or [`method: FetchRequest.storageState`] methods.

 ## property: Playwright.chromium
 - type: <[BrowserType]>